An engaging process

 An inquiry-based approach fosters a culture of collaborative learning and idea improvement.
 Teachers encourage students to contribute their ideas and engage in critical problem-solving processes.
 Questions are highly valued because it encourages active and engaged learning.
 The teachers role is to support their students in deepening their understanding of concepts in a way that meets student needs.

-OISE MA students have created a series of documents that explore the use of inquiry in mathematics subject areas.
-Please follow the link to see how inquiry is used in areas such as division, the concept of “zero”, an Al Abacus, robotics and more.
+OISE MA students have created documents exploring inquiry in math.
+Discover how inquiry is used in division, the concept of “zero”, an Al Abacus, robotics and more.

 Insight on Inquiry Videos: JICS Educators share their Expertise